 From 1984 to 1995, Paul was a partner at Briggs & Morgan, a 150 lawyer general practice law firm located in Minneapolis and St. Paul, Minnesota.
 At Briggs & Morgan, he was a member of several different practice groups, including Construction Law, Alternative Dispute Resolution and Litigation.
 He has handled a wide range of legal disputes, including those involving building failures, heavy highway claims, professional design malpractice, real estate disputes, aircraft purchasing, equine law, personal injury, environmental claims under CERCLA and MERLA, insurance coverage, mechanics liens, and many other substantive areas of the law.
 Paul has also handled appellate cases before the Minnesota Court of Appeals, the Minnesota Supreme Court, and the Eighth Circuit Court of Appeals.
-Paul is a magna cum laude graduate of both the University of Minnesota Law School and of St. Olaf College, and is a member of Order of the Coif and Phi Beta Kappa.
-He has been an adjunct professor at William Mitchell College of Law, teaching both Legal Writing and Government Contracts.
+Paul is a magna cum laude graduate of both the University of Minnesota Law School and of St. Olaf College, and is a member of Order of the Coif and Phi Beta Kappa and has studied abroad in Norway.
+He has been an adjunct professor at William Mitchell College of Law, teaching both Legal Writing and Government Contracts, and has given ADR presentations to lawyers and students in the United States and Ireland.
 He has published articles in the construction and real estate areas and is the author of the book Net Law: How Lawyers Use the Internet (O’Reilly 1997).

 Paul is a member of the Alternative Dispute Resolution Section of the Minnesota State Bar Association, the Minnesota Bar Association, and the Aitkin/Crow Wing County Bar Association.